Antarctica New Zealand is developing a fully self-sufficient off-the-grid building in the coldest, harshest place on earth.

-The new base will comprise three interconnected buildings and will comprise three buildings:
+The new base will comprise three interconnected buildings:

 The new base will accommodate up to 100 people – the current base has 86 beds.
 The additional beds will enable Antarctica New Zealand to accommodate people safely during peak times and unexpected circumstances, such as flight delays or programme changes.

 The new base will be located where it currently sits at Pram Point.
 Other locations were considered, but only 0.2% of Antarctica isn’t covered by ice, so Pram Point is considered a pretty special place.

 The new base has been designed to facilitate world-leading science and will better support local and deep-field science with improved efficiencies.

 The proposed base includes wet and dry laboratories, science workspaces, biosecurity facilities, event staging, and storage areas.
 There is also an external deck for testing equipment or preparing samples for shipments.

 The design of the new base will embody the cultural diversity of Aotearoa New Zealand and represent expeditionary endeavours in the Ross Sea region.